ARIEL (Atmospheric Remote‐sensing Infrared Exoplanet Large‐survey)

 In March 2018, ESA selected ARIEL as part of its Cosmic Vision plan.
 The mission addresses one of the key themes of Cosmic Vision: What are the conditions for planet formation and the emergence of life?
-The nature of planets orbiting stars in other systems will be the focus for ESA’s fourth medium-class science mission, to be launched in mid 2028.
+The nature of planets orbiting stars in other systems will be the focus for ESA’s fourth medium-class science mission.
 1)

 Thousands of exoplanets have already been discovered with a wide range of masses, sizes and orbits, but there is no apparent pattern linking these characteristics to the nature of the parent star.
 In particular, there is a gap in our knowledge of how the planet’s chemistry is linked to the environment where it formed, or whether the type of host star drives the physics and chemistry of the planet’s evolution.